Aimm Brief Details

-Cameras are used when necessary.
-Click above for a Demonstration of Aimm in use.
+Click above for a Demonstration of Aimm radio call transcription in use.

 There are three Aimm versions, to suit different types of Airfield or Airport...

 (1) AIMM-LITE is designed for smaller airfields/airports that do NOT charge landing fees individually, but work off